IlievskiV/IlievskiV.github.io/_blog/2023-01-18-code-carbon.md

 ```

 And now it is time to train this toy neural network and track the CO2 emissions.
 Using **CodeCarbon** this is such a simple task, it's same as we
-were measring the elapsed training time.
+were measuring the elapsed training time.
 All we have to do it to instantiate a `EmissionsTracker` object ans squeeze the training procedure
 between the `start` and `stop` methods. **CodeCarbon** will take care of the rest as shown below: